-If you continue to feel exhausted, and tired even after making the healthy lifestyle and dietary changes, you need to visit your doctor.
-Nutritional deficiencies can often cause fatigue during lactation, and the doctor may prescribe supplements accordingly.
-Postpartum depression can also make your feel fatigue, and you may lose interest in participating in your favorite activities.
-Talk to the medical specialist about the possible treatments, and how you can overcome the circumstances.
+If you continue to feel exhausted and tired while breastfeeding, even after making healthy lifestyle and dietary changes, you will need to visit your doctor.
+As discussed earlier, nutritional deficiencies can cause fatigue during lactation, and the doctor may prescribe supplements accordingly.
+Postpartum depression can also make new moms feel fatigued, sad, and lose interest in participating in favorite activities.
+If you have any concerns that you might be depressed please talk to your medical specialist about possible treatments for depression.

-Here is a complete list of super food that you can consume during breastfeeding and overcome fatigue:
+Here is a complete list of super food that you can consume during breastfeeding to help overcome fatigue:

-- Banana being a rich source of potassium that your body needs to convert the sugar into energy.
+- Bananas are a rich source of potassium that your body needs to convert sugars (carbohydrates) into energy.

-- Additionally, bananas contain a high percentage of healthy nutrients such as Vitamin C, fiber, Vitamin B, omega-3 fatty acids, and carbohydrates.
-All these elements help you beat fatigue, tiredness and dehydration during breastfeeding.
+- Bananas also contain a high percentage of healthy nutrients such as vitamin C, fiber, B vitamins, omega-3 fatty acids, and carbohydrates.
+All these nutrients help you beat fatigue, tiredness and dehydration during breastfeeding.

-- The natural sugars present in banana like fructose, sucrose, and glucose serve as a quick energy booster.
+- The natural sugars present in bananas, like fructose, sucrose, and glucose, serve as a quick energy booster.

 - You can safely consume 1 to 2 bananas daily or even enjoy a delicious banana shake or smoothie to elevate your energy level.

-- Green tea contains a high percentage of polyphenols that helps in reducing stress, improve your mental focus, and boost the energy.
+- Green tea contains a high concentration of polyphenols that help to stress, improve your mental focus, and boost energy.

-- The essential components of green tea can elevate your metabolic rate and protect you from several infectious diseases.
+- The essential components of green tea can stabilize your metabolism and bolster your immune system, protecting you from infections.

-- To make a cup of homemade green tea, you can steep one tsp. of green tea, in a cup of hot water.
+- To make a cup of homemade green tea, you can steep one tsp. of green tea in a cup of hot water.
 Strain the tea into a cup and add honey to flavor it.
-Drink the tea for at least 2-3 times a day, to feel refreshing and energized.
+Drink green tea at least 2-3 times a day to feel refreshed and energized.

-- Oatmeal helps to fight fatigue, as it contains quality carbohydrates in the form of glycogen.
-The ingredient supplies fuel to your brain and muscles for the entire day.
+- Oatmeal helps to fight fatigue.
+It contains quality carbohydrates in the form of glycogen, which fuels your brain and muscles for the entire day.

-- The energy-boosting nutrients present in oatmeal like phosphorous, magnesium, Vitamin B1, and protein helps you feel energized.
+- Other energy-boosting nutrients present in oatmeal, like phosphorous, magnesium, vitamin B1, and protein, help you feel energized.

-- A high percentage of fiber, oatmeal serves as a super food in improving your digestive health.
+- Oatmeal also contains a high concentration of fiber, as a super food in improving your digestive health.

-- The high percentage of carbohydrates, protein and probiotics present in yogurt helps to fight the symptoms of fatigue.
+- The carbohydrates, protein and probiotics present in yogurt help to fight the symptoms of fatigue.

-- Yogurt also helps in improving your digestive health.
+- Yogurt also helps to improve your digestive health.

 - You can eat fat-free yogurt anytime of the day.
-If you do not life the flavor of plain yogurt, you can add some fresh fruits and nuts to prepare a homemade smoothie (2).
+If you do not like the flavor of plain yogurt, you can add fresh fruits, seeds, nuts, and or granola to prepare a homemade smoothie.